Kamran-Afzali/Kamran-Afzali.github.io/_posts/DP_ML.md

 ### **Examples from the R Package DPpack**

 The **DPpack** R package provides tools for implementing differentially private statistical analyses and machine learning models.
-Some of its features include:

-- **Differentially Private Computations:** DPpack offers functions for computing differentially private statistics such as mean, variance, and median.
-These functions use mechanisms like the Laplace and Gaussian mechanisms to add noise to the results, ensuring privacy.

 - **Differentially Private Linear Regression and SVM:** The package includes implementations of machine learning algorithms such as linear regression and support vector machines (SVM) with differential privacy guarantees.
 For example, the `svmDP` function allows users to fit a privacy-preserving SVM model, ensuring that the model's coefficients do not reveal sensitive information about the training data.